-- a) Understanding the processes involved in the performance and effectiveness of structural and non-structural stormwater control measures (SCMs, this could include wet ponds, wetlands, riparian buffers among others) so their use in reducing pollutant loadings (e.g., especially those for which Total Maximum Daily Loads have been developed) can be better modeled or simulated, e.g., particularly as related to relevant hydrologic and water quality processes within SCMs across different climates and soil conditions (seasonal differences, the time between storms, and other factors). - b) How to clearly define and communicate the concept of sustainability of a fishery resource, as a BMP, so that it can be effectively communicated to the public. - c) Developing BMP methods, procedures, or approaches to help energy intensive businesses (e.g., seafood businesses who must use a good deal of refrigeration), reduce their energy consumption and/or carbon footprint. - d) Develop BMP methods, procedures, or approaches to prevent or minimize the impact of pests, pathogens, and diseases that may be transmitted or introduced via coastal facilities or businesses. - e) Develop information and tools that will help refine and potentially expand dredging windows related to winter flounder while protecting the resource. - f) Quantify the impacts of marine recreational facilities and activities on marine habitats and resources as compared to the impacts of other natural and anthropogenic factors.

-- g) Perform quantitative analysis of cost/benefits of proposed existing and proposed regulations and BMPs of waterfront facilities. - h) Determine the costs/benefits, and the factors affecting them, of routine maintenance dredging of recreational navigation channels which provide access to Lake Ontario or other areas. - i) Other issues that address the Strategy in the context of contributing to Subject Area B, Goal i and achieving the Short & Mid-term Outcomes.
+- a) Understanding the processes involved in the performance and effectiveness of structural and non-structural stormwater control measures (SCMs, this could include wet ponds, wetlands, riparian buffers among others) so their use in reducing pollutant loadings (e.g., especially those for which Total Maximum Daily Loads have been developed) can be better modeled or simulated, e.g., particularly as related to relevant hydrologic and water quality processes within SCMs across different climates and soil conditions (seasonal differences, the time between storms, and other factors). - b) Determine how to clearly define and communicate the concept of a BMP, such as reduction of stormwater pollutants, so that it can be effectively communicated to targeted audiences (e.g., land owners, land managers, and public officials). - c) Quantify the impacts of marine recreational facilities and activities on marine habitats and resources as compared to the impacts of other natural and anthropogenic factors. - d) Perform quantitative analysis of cost/benefits of proposed existing and proposed regulations and BMPs of waterfront facilities. - e) Determine the effectiveness of existing BMPs to reduce stormwater pathogens. - f) Design and evaluate new BMPs to reduce stormwater pathogens. - g) Other issues that address Strategy 1 in the context of contributing to Focus Area B, Goal i and achieving the specified Short & Mid-Term Outcomes.

-►►► Subject Area B: Sustainable NY Coastal Development ◄◄◄ Goal iii: Effective coastal spatial planning and utilization of coastal waters for commerce and conservation
+6 Focus Area B: Sustainable NY Coastal Development

-Strategy: Support research to develop tools for State and local communities to use in planning for diverse but compatible uses of submerged lands.
+- Goal iii: Effective coastal spatial planning and utilization of coastal waters for commerce and conservation. - Strategy: 1.
+Support research to develop tools for State and local communities to use in planning for diverse but compatible uses of submerged lands.

-Short & Mid-term Outcomes: Tools and new information will be developed and made available to help resolve controversies that may arise in marine spatial planning efforts.
+Short & Mid-term Outcomes: 1.
+Tools and new information will be developed and made available to help resolve controversies that may arise in marine spatial planning efforts.
+Specific priority opportunities, problems, or research questions: